Culturally Sustaining Environmental Education

 In Minnesota's State Science Standards, students are expected to meet a number of new benchmarks related to Minnesota Tribes & communities.
 While this integration into the standards represents a significant step forward in ensuring that traditional knowledge and Indigenous ways of knowing are reflected in the teaching of Science for Minnesota youth, we recognize that it is important to support teachers to instruct their students on these topics.

-We're offering the events below to provide culturally responsive teacher workshops that bridge the preparation gap for teachers as they address the new Minnesota State Science standards with specific consideration of both Indigenous and Western perspectives.
+We're offering the following culturally responsive opportunities for teachers to bridge the preparation gap as they address the new Minnesota State Science standards with specific consideration of both Indigenous and Western perspectives.
 Additionally, we'll also pair our teacher workshops with supported delivery of classroom curriculum that exposes middle- and high-school students to water-based job opportunities and careers, particularly focusing on broadening representation of Indigenous youth pursuing natural resource management careers.

 thumbnail_IMG_2240